 Thermal (heat) burns occur when some or all of the cells in the skin or other tissues are destroyed by:

 - hot liquids (scalds)

 - flames (flame burns).

-Burns are a global public health problem, accounting for an estimated 265 000 deaths annually.
-The majority of these occur in low- and middle-income countries and almost half occur in the WHO South-East Asia Region.
+Burns are a global public health problem, accounting for an estimated 180 000 deaths annually.
+The majority of these occur in low- and middle-income countries and almost two thirds occur in the WHO African and South-East Asia regions.

 In many high-income countries, burn death rates have been decreasing, and the rate of child deaths from burns is currently over 7 times higher in low- and middle-income countries than in high-income countries.

 Non-fatal burns are a leading cause of morbidity, including prolonged hospitalization, disfigurement and disability, often with resulting stigma and rejection.

 - Burns are among the leading causes of disability-adjusted life-years (DALYs) lost in low- and middle-income countries.